BBeese/Interview-Prep/README.md

  ```

 **BST (Binary Search Tree):** nodes connected by edges.
 Left node smaller than right.
 A node with no child is typically called a leaf node.
 [Twitter username validation]
+- Good for insertion
+- Good for searching
 ```python
 class Node (object):
   def __init__ (self, data):